insure logo

 Powered by:

-In Alabama, teen drivers must meet the same minimum liability requirements as adults:
+In Alabama, teen drivers must carry the same minimum liability coverage as adults before getting behind the wheel.
+That includes:

 Helping your teen start off safely on the road